 Clutches of eggs and tiny dinosaur footprints found at a recently unearthed excavation site reveal that dinosaurs may have remained at their nesting site for long enough after hatching to double in size.
 At 190 million years old, this Massospondylus (a genus of prosauropod dinosaur) “nursery” is the oldest dinosaur nesting site ever discovered.

 An excavation at a site in South Africa has unearthed the 190-million-year-old dinosaur nesting site of the prosauropod dinosaur Massospondylus-revealing significant clues about the evolution of complex reproductive behavior in early dinosaurs.
 The newly unearthed dinosaur nesting ground predates previously known nesting sites by 100 million years, according to study authors.

 A new study led by U of T Mississauga paleontologist Robert Reisz, with co-author David Evans of the Royal Ontario Museum and a group of international researchers, describes clutches of eggs, many with embryos, as well as tiny dinosaur footprints, providing the oldest known evidence that the hatchlings remained at the nesting site long enough to at least double in size.

 At least ten nests have been discovered at several levels at this site, each with up to 34 round eggs in tightly clustered clutches.
 The distribution of the nests in the sediments indicate that these early dinosaurs returned repeatedly to this site, a behavior known as “nesting fidelity,” and likely assembled in groups to lay their eggs, (“colonial nesting”), the oldest known evidence of such behavior in the fossil record.
 The large size of the mother, at six meters in length, the small size of the eggs, about six to seven centimeters in diameter, and the highly organized nature of the nest suggest that the mother may have arranged them carefully after she laid them.

-“The eggs, embryos, and nests come from the rocks of a nearly vertical road cut only 25 metres long,” says Reisz, a professor of biology at U of T Mississauga.
+“The eggs, embryos, and nests come from the rocks of a nearly vertical road cut only 25 meters long,” says Reisz, a professor of biology at U of T Mississauga.
 “Even so, we found ten nests, suggesting that there are a lot more in the cliff, still covered by tons of rock.
 We predict that many more nests will be eroded out in time as natural weathering processes continue.”